fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

         </div>

 7. If the token bridging transaction is successful, you will be redirected to the Bridge application, and the success message will be displayed.
-    This window contains two critical links: to the L1 bridge transaction info (on Etherscan) and the L2 block scanner with your wallet address transaction info.
+    This window contains two critical links: to the L1 bridge transaction info (on [Etherscan](https://etherscan.io/)) and the L2 block scanner ([Blockscanner](https://blockscout.mainnet.fluence.dev/)) with the transaction info.

     <div style={{ textAlign: "center" }}>
         <img